 For example, if your bot is cool and hip, then its responses might involve trendy phrases, jokes or puns.
 Your bot should also have different responses to different questions.
 This will help interactions and conversations with the bot seem more natural.

-The evolution of marketing technology
+The evolution of AI marketing technology

 All in all, the customer experience and buying behavior is changing.
-Chatbots are just one response to the evolution of digital marketing and marketing technology.
+Chatbots are just one response to the evolution of digital marketing and AI marketing technology.
 Although marketing has evolved according to customer and buyer behavior, trends, and patterns, it is also changed in the way that it is regulated.

 Businesses, marketers, and bot builders now need to take extra steps to properly ask for user or customer consent when collecting information, especially personal or sensitive information, and even be more transparent about when users are speaking with chatbots and not real human representatives.